 THE LOEWY COUPE

-Studebaker had been in reasonably good financial shape in the late 1940s, but by early 1951, dark clouds were gathering.
+Studebaker had been in reasonably good financial shape in the late 1940s, but by early 1951, the future was no longer looking so bright.
 As had been the company’s wont since the 1920s, much of its profit was paid out in dividends, which was popular with stockholders, but did little to improve Studebaker’s aging facilities.
 The South Bend factory was antiquated compared to the latest Big Three plants, with adverse effects on both productivity and production cost.
 The outbreak of the Korean War made things worse, bringing with it new production restrictions and shortages of steel and other materials.
 Although Studebaker’s production volume rose dramatically in 1950 and 1951, its profit margins were already slipping.

 Compounding those problems, Studebaker was also struggling to correct the flaws of its brand-new V8 engine, launched for the 1951 model year.
 Early engines suffered serious valve-gear problems that resulted in many warranty repairs and hasty design changes.
 To its credit, Studebaker dealt with the problem in a thorough and conscientious fashion, but it cost them more than $4 million, reducing their 1951 profits by almost 25% and taking a serious toll on public confidence.